Jemoka/blag/content/posts/risk_apetite_preso.md

 _d = 0.9 # the future matters slightly less
 ```

+## Optimization Target Function {#optimization-target-function}

 Recall that the scipy optimizer MINIMIZES, so we will make the loss the negative of utility.
-Before we finally start, we need to make the actual, numerical loss function that performs the substitution:
+Before we finally start, we need to make the actual, numerical loss function that performs the substitution.

+The code is actually just doing some function substitution, so its not very exciting.

 ```sage
 # we reverse the k_* variables because it is stored in the dictionary